coopdevs/odoo-role/README.md

 =========================================

 This an Ansible role for provisioning Odoo.
 It supports:
+* Odoo 14
+* Odoo 13
 * Odoo 12
 * Odoo 11
 * Odoo 10

-I has not been tested yet with Odoo 13.
+It has not been production-tested yet with Odoo 15.

 Requirements
 ------------